Frequently Asked Questions

 I will have co-investigators from other institutions working with me on the dataset I am requesting.
 Does NIA need IRB approval from each institution separately, or do you just need the IRB approval from the Principal Requestor's institution?

-All co-investigators who will receive the data need IRB approval to work with it.
+All co-investigators who will receive the data (including images) need IRB approval to work with them.
 Similarly, each institution needs its own signed Agreement.

 My IRB requires confirmation that all AgingResearchBiobank data are deidentified.
 Can the AgingResearchBiobank sign a Confidentiality Agreement so I can move forward with my request for NIA biospecimens and data?

 Traditional personal identifiers that may be utilized to establish the identity of individual subjects (e.g., surname, address, social security number, etc.) are never accepted by us when we receive materials from a study.
 Instead, we work with study's Data Coordinating Center and biospecimen repositories to develop an identifier code for each subject that will link the clinical and descriptive data to stored biospecimens.
-All data received by us is untraceable to the original subjects.
+Once we receive biospecimens and data (including images) from study collections, we conduct a quality control process to ensure the integrity of the resources received and verify that no personally identifying information remains.

 If I produce a manuscript using NIA data, images, and/or biospecimens, am I required to acknowledge this?